turbaevsky/indicators/doc/PI_DB_TS.md

 - Unit administrator - All or most data entry privileges for a unit

 _Note that administrators can only delegate privileges they are assigned.
-For example, if data submittal to WANO is not assigned to an administrator, they cannot delegate that privilege._
+For example, if data submitter to WANO is not assigned to an administrator, they cannot delegate that privilege._

 ## Data Entry System basic functionality